 As such, these days one popular type of garment is the copper compression garment.
 Taking the benefits of compression garment design – and its propensity toward helping encourage proper blood circulation – and copper’s anti-inflammatory properties, the copper-infused material used for various compression garments like sleeves, leggings, socks and even gloves have become more widely seen.
 This follows on the heels of compression gear in general in terms of attaining a high level of popularity and marketability in today’s market.
 Ordinary medical compression stockings have been shown to help prevent leg swelling as well as blood clots, and a similar circulatory benefit is associated with the absorption of copper.

-Different Types of Compression for Your Hands
+Different Types of Copper Compression Gloves for Your Hands

 There are several types of copper compression garments, even within the garment type.
 Copper compression gloves, for instance, have open-finger or finger-tip varieties, as well as wrist wraps and even heated versions.
 These are typically targeted toward different price ranges and budgets, but are all meant to reduce pain, increase mobility, and provide support.
 The marketing leans heavily on their ease of use, which is admittedly an important point for would-be users whose arthritis may make it difficult to put on gloves at all, and so on.
 The open-tip varieties allow good gripping without being too constrictive, and also allow the user to make use of their fingertips to better feel items, which can be useful in some cases.
 Wrist wraps, on the other hand, are comparatively smaller since they’re not meant to cover the full area.
 However, their design is meant to provide more support for the wrist, which can be quite deeply affected by the arthritis.